appcircleio/appcircle-docusaurus/docs/self-hosted-runner/runner-service.md

 Starts runner service if it's stopped.
 If runner service is down for some reason, you can try start manually.

-## Stop
+### Stop

 ```bash
 ./ac-runner service -c stop
 ```

 You can disable self-hosted runner from web UI.
-See details in [here](https://docs.appcircle.io/self-hosted-runner/manage-runners).
+(See, [here](/self-hosted-runner/manage-runners) for details)

 If you need to disable self-hosted runner from CLI, you can use service stop option.

 Service start from CLI will enable runner again.

 :::info